Shanti Swarup Bhatnagar: Professional career

-Shanti Swaroop Bhatnagar's first industrial problem was developing the process for converting bagasse (peelings of sugarcane) into food-cake for cattle.
+Shanti Swarup Bhatnagar's first industrial problem was developing the process for converting bagasse (peelings of sugarcane) into food-cake for cattle.
 This was done for Sir Ganga Ram, the Grand Old Man of Punjab.
 He also solved industrial problems for Delhi Cloth & General Mills, J.K.
 Mills Ltd. of Kanpur, Ganesh Flour Mills Ltd. of Layallapur, Tata Oil Mills Ltd. of Bombay, and Steel Brothers & Co.
 Ltd. of India.

 His major innovation was an improvement of the procedure for drilling crude oil.
 The Attock Oil Company at Rawalpindi (representative of Messers Steel Brothers & Co London) had confronted a peculiar problem, wherein the mud used for the drilling operation was hardened upon contact with saline water, thereby clogging the drill holes.
-Shanti Swaroop Bhatnagar realised that this problem could be solved by colloidal chemistry.
+Shanti Swarup Bhatnagar realised that this problem could be solved by colloidal chemistry.
 He added an Indian gum, which had the remarkable property of lowering the viscosity of the mud suspension and of increasing at the same time its stability against the flocculating action of electrolytes.
-M/s Steel Brothers was so pleased that they offered Shanti Swaroop Bhatnagar a sum of Rs.
-1,500,000/- for research work on any subject related to petroleum.
-The company placed the fund through the university and it was used to establish the Department of Petroleum Research under the guidance of Shanti Swaroop Bhatnagar.
+M/s Steel Brothers was so pleased that they offered Bhatnagar a sum of Rs.
+1,50,000/- for research work on any subject related to petroleum.
+The company placed the fund through the university and it was used to establish the Department of Petroleum Research under the guidance of Shanti Swarup Bhatnagar.
 Investigations carried out under this collaborative scheme included deodorisation of waxes, increasing flame height of kerosene and utilisation of waste products in the vegetable oil and mineral oil industries.
 Recognizing the commercial success of the research, the company increased the fund, and extended the period from five years to ten.

-Shanti Swaroop Bhatnagar persistently refused any personal monetary benefit from his research fundings, and instead advocated for strengthening research facilities at the university.
-Meghnad Saha wrote to Shanti Swaroop Bhatnagar in 1934 saying, "You have hereby raised the status of the university teachers in the estimation of public, not to speak of the benefit conferred on your Alma Mater".
+Shanti Swarup Bhatnagar persistently refused any personal monetary benefit from his research fundings, and instead advocated for strengthening research facilities at the university.
+Meghnad Saha wrote to Shanti Swarup Bhatnagar in 1934 saying, "You have hereby raised the status of the university teachers in the estimation of public, not to speak of the benefit conferred on your Alma Mater".

-Shanti Swaroop Bhatnagar wrote jointly with K.N.
-Mathur Physical Principles and Applications of Magnetochemistry which is considered a standard work on the subject.
+Shanti Swarup Bhatnagar wrote jointly with K. N. Mathur Physical Principles and Applications of Magnetochemistry which is considered a standard work on the subject.